smitelli/gallery2/README.md

 across all the source files and reported on things that were defined/called incorrectly.
 I edited the offending source files and continued running the parser programs until they no longer caught any errors.
-Then I tried installing Gallery2 under php7-fpm and watched the error logs for new kinds of errors to make the parser programs catch.
+Then I tried installing Gallery2 under php-fpm and watched the error logs for new kinds of errors to make the parser programs catch.
 Lather, rinse, repeat.

 Is this really running somewhere?